Skip to main content

 You may not take or possess diamondback terrapins at any time.

 Snapping turtles—A hunting license is required to take snapping turtles.
-The only legal implements for taking snapping turtles are a gun, bow, or crossbow.
+The only legal implement for taking snapping turtles is a gun, bow, or crossbow.

 Possession and Release of Game Birds